Stuycs-K/final-project-10-wang-daniel-yeung-yonna/WORKLOG.md

 ## Daniel Wang

 ### May 23
-Made a empty makefile
+Made a empty makefile.
-Started the Encoder.java method and started on working on the chaocipher
+Started the Encoder.java method and started on working on the chaocipher.
 ### May 24
 Made the left permutuation and the right permutuation method for the alphabets.
 Made a format method that would convert normal text into uppercase text with no punctuation or spaces.